shesek/spark-wallet/README.md

 # Spark Lightning Wallet Euro

-<b>This fork of Spark-wallet shows prices in Euro plus Bolt12 offers work.
+<b>This fork of Spark-wallet shows prices in Euro plus Bolt12 offers working.

-Core Lightning version: v23.02.2
+Compatible with Core Lightning version v23.05 (with and without allow-deprecated-apis=false in config)
 </b>

 THE REST OF THE TEXT IS FROM THE ORIGINAL SPARK-WALLET: